An Historical Investigation Of, And a Visual Supplement To, the Educational Innovations of the Chautauqua Institution in the Late Nineteenth-Century

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Malcolm, John Philip, "An Historical Investigation Of, And a Visual Supplement To, the Educational Innovations of the Chautauqua Institution in the Late Nineteenth-Century" (1972).
 Teaching and Leadership - Dissertations.
-Paper 188.
+188.